CopernicaMarketingSoftware/Documentation/Mailerq/5.3/cluster.md

 # Cluster configuration

 If you run multiple MailerQ instances, you can set up a MailerQ cluster.
-All instances will so be aware of the other running MailerQ servers, and share information and hand over undeliverable messages.
+All instances will be aware of the other running MailerQ servers, share information and hand over undeliverable messages.
 Setting up a cluster has many advantages:

 - the management console of each MailerQ instance has links to the other instances